There are many great beaches in Thailand that are only a few hours from Bangkok that rival those in and around Phuket.

 By departing early morning you can be on most of these Thailand beaches by lunch time.

-Because Koh Chang is a little further away you should add one days travel at either end of your desired stay length to fully make the most of your trip.
+Every destination on this list is suitable for a weekend away from Bangkok, but as the island of Koh Chang is a little further away, so you should add one days travel at either end of your desired stay length to fully make the most of your trip.

 Koh Chang really does have that extra special feel and it is one of the areas that has great Bangkok beaches for you to relax on.